Universal Relations for Elastic Hybrid Stars and Quark Stars: Methods

-Note that additional constraints on the EoS properties were proposed.
+Note that other constraints on the EOS properties were proposed.
 For example, the pressure at twice the nuclear saturation density is constrained to be $3.5^{+2.7}_{-1.7} \times 10^{34}${\ecc}, at the $90\%$ credible interval, based on the analysis of the gravitational-wave event {GW170817}~\cite{LIGOScientific:2018cki}.
+Reference~\cite{Alford:2013aca} applied the Seidov stability condition~\cite{1971SvA....15..347S} to define the critical energy gap $\Delta\rho_\text{crit}$,

-Using the data from \texttt{LIGO}/\texttt{VIRGO}, \texttt{NICER}, and \texttt{Chandra} Collaborations, Ref.~\cite{Xie:2020rwg} find that the hadron-quark transition density and the relative energy density jump in the CSS parametrization satisfy $\rho_t / \rho_0 = 1.6^{+1.2}_{-0.4}$ and $\Delta\varepsilon / \varepsilon_t = 0.4^{+0.20}_{-0.15}$ at the $68\%$ credible interval, respectively, under the Seidov stability condition.
-To explore the variation in universal relations for elastic HSs and QSs within regions in the parameter space close to the boundaries of the allowed region, we do not impose these EoS property constraints explicitly on our HS and QS models.
+where $\rho_\text{trans}$ is the energy density at $p_\text{trans}$ for the NM EOS.
+When $\Delta\rho > \Delta\rho_\text{crit}$, a cusp or even a disconnected branch emerges at the phase transition point in the $M$-$R$ relations for HSs (see Ref.~\cite{Alford:2013aca} for the detailed discussions on the possible topologies of the $M$-$R$ relations for HSs).
+To explore the variation in universal relations for elastic HSs and QSs within regions in the parameter space close to the boundaries of the allowed region, we do not impose these EOS property constraints explicitly on our HS and QS models.

-We first construct canonical HS and QS models with specific sets of CSS parameters $\{ p_\text{trans}, \Delta\rho, c_\text{QM}^2 \}$.
-We calculate the $I$-${\lambda}_2$-$Q$-$C$ relations for both the fluid and elastic models with the non-vanishing QM shear modulus given by Eq.~(\ref{eq: QM shear modulus}).
-After that, we examine the validity of universal relations that have been established for fluid NSs with respect to these models.
-We also vary the CSS parameters to study how our results depend on the properties of the QM part of the hybrid EoSs.
+We first construct a canonical HS model with a specific set of CSS parameters $\{ p_\text{trans}, \Delta\rho, c_\text{QM}^2 \}$ as an example to illustrate the general impacts of the QM shear modulus on the elastic stars.
+After that, we scan through the CSS parameter space to examine the validity of universal relations that have been established for fluid NSs with respect to these HS models.
+We also discuss the impact of using different NM EOS to construct the HS models on the results.
+Finally, we perform the same on the elastic QS models.